 Here are some things that you need to do before hiring a virtual assistant:

 VAs are located in different parts of the world, so they may or may not work within your time zone.
 If you want 24/7 communication, you’ll need to hire someone flexible to time or someone in your time zone.
-If not, you can choose anyone as long as they meet your deadlines.
+If not, you can choose anyone if they meet your deadlines.

 If you have free time, you can search for virtual assistants on various platforms like Upwork and LinkedIn.
 But if you’re too busy, some agencies delegate VAs for businesses.
 They help find the perfect person for your business.